As an Amazon Associate we earn from qualifying purchases.

 Category: Financial and taxes in retirement

 March 23, 2015 -- It is no secret that there are millions of baby boomers who are wondering how on earth they are ever going to have enough money to retire.
 From many comments made on this site we know that a lot of you have those worries, so we thought we would help with some examples of reasonable place to retire, along with why it makes sense to downsize.
 First, how a cheaper place to live puts money in your pocket Your home is almost always your biggest expense, usually about 30% of your income.
 Anything you can do to reduce that is going to help you have a more comfortable retirement.
-The first thing you need to do in this process is to complete a retirement budget.
-To do that you need to know how much income you can expect to live on from Social Security, savings, pension (if any), and work.
+The first thing you need to do in this process is to complete a retirement budget, keeping in mind any potential income sources, including savings or pension (if any), work, and Social Security.
+If you’re considering additional avenues to supplement your funds, be aware that online casinos no connected with gamstop, while often touted as a quick fix, can carry significant financial risks.
 You also have to understand what

 more...